-The 2008 summer Treaty fishing season is of critical importance to CRITFC's member tribes.
-The escapement of an estimated 51,000 (Columbia at Bonneville Dam) adult summer Chinook (slightly above normal rank) and 213,500 sockeye (way above normal rank), will create harvest opportunities for tribal fishers, who will exercise their treaty rights by participating in this harvest, using platform and in-river methods.
+The 2009 summer Treaty fishing season is of critical importance to CRITFC's member tribes.
+The escapement of an estimated 65,000 (Columbia at Bonneville Dam) adult summer Chinook (slightly above normal rank) and 183,000 sockeye (above normal rank), will create harvest opportunities for tribal fishers, who will exercise their treaty rights by participating in this harvest, using platform and in-river methods.
 This harvest will provide for the cultural, religious, and economic needs of the treaty tribes.

-CRITFC will sponsor net flights each week to count the number of nets in each Zone 6 pool.
-The survey data will be promptly shared with COE-RCC staff.
-The July 23rd, 2008 survey showed 154 nets in the Zone 6 pools, as follows: 55 (36%) in Bonneville, 44 (28%) in The Dalles, and 55 (36%) in John Day.
+CRITFC will sponsor net flights each week, starting June 16th, to count the nets in each Zone 6 pool.
+The survey data will be shared with COE-RCC staff by early afternoon of the flight day.